Privacy Practices & Procedures at Alvarado Parkway Institute

-Alvarado Parkway Institute Behavioral Health System (API) does not exclude, deny benefits to, or otherwise discriminate against any person on the basis of race, color, national origin, disability, or age in admission to, participation in, or receipt of the services and benefits under any of its programs and activities.
+Alvarado Parkway Institute Behavioral Health System (API) does not exclude, deny benefits to, or otherwise discriminate against any person on the basis of race, color, national origin, sex, age, or disability in admission to, participation in, or receipt of the services and benefits under any of its programs and activities.

-This statement is in accordance with the provisions of Title VI of the Civil Rights Act of 1964 (nondiscrimination the basis of race, color, national origin), Section 504 of the Rehabilitation Act of 1973 (nondiscrimination on the basis of disability), the Age Discrimination Act of 1975 (nondiscrimination on the basis of age), and Regulations of the U.S. Department of Health and Human Services issued pursuant to these statues at Title 45 Code of Federal Regulations Part 80, 84, and 91 (and state laws or hospital policies).
+This statement is in accordance with the provisions of Section 1557 of the Affordable Care Act which builds on the Federal civil rights laws Title VI of the Civil Rights Act of 1964 (nondiscrimination on the basis of race, color, national origin), Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973 (nondiscrimination on the basis of disability), the Age Discrimination Act of 1975 (nondiscrimination on the basis of age), and Regulations of the U.S. Department of Health and Human Services issued pursuant to these statues at Title 45 Code of Federal Regulations Part 80, 84, and 91 (and state laws or hospital policies).

 In compliance with section 504 of the Rehabilitation Act of 1973 (29 U.S.C.
 794) of the U.S. Department of Health and Human Services, any person who believes she or he has been subjected to discrimination on the basis of disability may file a grievance.

 Grievances must be submitted to the Patient/504 Representative within 30 days of the date the person filing the grievance becomes aware of the alleged discriminatory action.

 A complaint must be in writing, containing the name and address of the person filing the complaint.
 It must state the problem or action alleged to be discriminatory and the remedy or relief sought.